Lottery 'n Go » Blog » Lottery Lump Sum VS Annuity – Lottery Payout Options

 How Does the Lottery Annuity Work?

-Before choosing the winner of the lottery cash option VS annuity battle, let’s explain both.
 A lottery annuity payout option indicates you pick to receive the prize in several installments.
 Those installments usually stretch over several decades.
 In big US lotteries like MegaMillions, the rule is to spread the prize across 30 annuities.
 The trick is there’s a yearly increment rate to accommodate inflation.
 That’s why you’ll receive the least in the first annuity and the most in the last annuity payout.

 Lump Sum VS Annuity